 We will help you explore your wants and needs to get you back on track and moving in the right direction.
 We'll also help you figure out what has kept you stuck, assist you in removing those obstacles-- within or outside of yourself--and use exploratory, interpersonal, or solution-focused strategies to reestablish a deeper sense of meaning.

-Bucks County Psychological is here to help you become the person you wish to be and move in the direction you wish to go.
+Dr. Chad Coren and Associates are here to help you become the person you wish to be and move in the direction you wish to go.

 Pleasure is the experience of engaging in enjoyable, healthy, and peaceful activities that bring us a sense of fulfillment.
 Without it, we're left feeling bored or even worse--empty.